zacanger/wmjs/README.md

 ## Usage

-This doesn't really work yet.
+This is pretty crappy, right now.
 To check it out, clone this repo and do `./run.sh` (you'll need to have Xephyr installed).
-To stop that, `killall Xephyr`, I guess.
+To stop that, `./stop.sh`.

 To use with `startx`, put something like this in your `~/.xinitrc`: